pretix/pretix/doc/development/algorithms/pricing.rst

 * The user adds an invoice address that triggers a change in taxation
 * The user chooses a custom price for an add-on product and adjusts the price later on
 * The user adds a voucher to their cart
-* An offer is applied to perform an automated discount
+* An automatic discount is applied

 For the purposes of this page, we're making a distinction between "naive prices" (which are just a plain number like 23.00), and
 "taxed prices" (which are a combination of a net price, a tax rate, and a gross price, like 19.33 + 19% = 23.00).